 - Overall usage limits: 10,000 requests per minute, per application and 600 requests per minute, per user.
 Google calculates these limits within a one-minute sliding window.

-- Message sending limits: 2,000 messages per day (see Google’s Gmail sending limits in Google Workspace documentation).
+- Message sending limits: 2,000 messages per day.
+See Google’s Gmail sending limits in Google Workspace documentation.

-- Gmail API limits: Per-user rate limit of 250 quota units per second (see Google’s Gmail usage limits documentation).
+- Gmail API limits: Per-user rate limit of 250 quota units per second.
+See Google’s Gmail usage limits documentation.

-- Google Calendar API limits: API usage quotas, general usage limits, and operational limits (see Google’s Calendar quotas documentation).
+- Google Calendar API limits: API usage quotas, general usage limits, and operational limits.
+See Google’s Calendar quotas documentation.

-Because of a limitation on the provider, a single Nylas request might make multiple calls to Google’s APIs.
+A single Nylas request might make multiple calls to Google’s APIs.
 Nylas returns a Nylas-Provider-Request-Count

 Microsoft rate limits

-- Overall usage limits: 10,000 requests per 10-minute period, a maximum of 4 concurrent requests, and a maximum of 150 MB uploaded per 5-minute period (see Microsoft’s Outlook service limits documentation).
+- Overall usage limits: 10,000 requests per 10-minute period, a maximum of 4 concurrent requests, and a maximum of 150 MB uploaded per 5-minute period.
+See Microsoft’s Outlook service limits documentation.

-- Message sending limits: 30 messages per minute (see Microsoft’s Exchange Online limits documentation).
+- Message sending limits: 30 messages per minute.
+See Microsoft’s Exchange Online limits documentation.

-Because of a limitation on the provider, a single Nylas request might make multiple calls to the Microsoft Graph APIs.
+A single Nylas request might make multiple calls to the Microsoft Graph APIs.
 Nylas returns a Nylas-Provider-Request-Count

-header that shows the number of calls Nylas made to the Graph APIs for your request.
-You can monitor this header and space out your requests to avoid being rate-limited.
-If Microsoft rate-limits a request, Nylas returns a Retry-After
+header that shows the number of calls it’s made to the Graph APIs for your request.
+We recommend monitoring this header and spacing out your requests to avoid being rate-limited.

 header that shows the number of seconds you have to wait before you can make another request.